Alaska Airlines

 Continuous Learning & Iterating

-The app made strides towards the experience vision, "To inspire, welcome, care for, and re-inspire our guests on an ongoing journey."
-And has the modular framework to progress further.
+The app made significant strides toward the experience vision, "To inspire, welcome, care for, and re-inspire our guests on an ongoing journey." and we established a modular framework to drive progress.

 Takeaways & Results